aihpi/ragsst/README.md

 ### Windows Users: Install WSL2 First

-If you are using Windows, you need to install the Windows Subsystem for Linux (WSL) before proceeding with the installation steps below.
-WSL allows you to run a Linux environment directly on Windows, which is required for running the installation scripts and Ollama.
-Note that for running Ollama, you need to install WSL2.
+If you are using Windows, you need to install the *Windows Subsystem for Linux* (*WSL*) before proceeding with the installation steps below. *WSL* allows you to run a Linux environment directly on Windows, which is required for running the installation scripts and *Ollama*.
+Note that for running *Ollama*, you need to install *WSL2*.

 #### How to Install WSL